 The legislation in question would apply to personal information, which means the full name or initial and last name of a state resident in combination with any of the following data elements:

 Social Security number, driver’s license particulars, unique government identification number, medical information, health insurance information, employment identification number with associated security code, account or credit/debit card numbers present with security codes, passwords, PINs or access codes that would be used to gain access to those accounts, biometric data used for authentication purposes, and email addresses, present with passwords/security question answers, or other information that permits logging on to to an internet account.

 The breach notifications would need to be sent in writing or digitally if the breach victim is usually contacted in that way.
 If the cost of notification is higher than $250,000 or in excess of 500,000 individuals have been affected, or if insufficient contact details are held on those affected by the breach, a substitute breach notice would be permitted.
 Substitute notices would need to incorporate an email notice – if a valid email address is held – a conspicuous posting on the organization’s website, and a notice to statewide news agencies.
 Breaches involving over 250,000 individuals would also require notification to be provided to credit reporting agencies.

 If the Bill is passed, the South Dakota Attorney General would be allowed to bring an action against the breached entity for breaking the law.
 The highest civil penalty would be $10,000 per day, per breach.
 Attorney’s fees and other costs resulting from the action would also be retrievable.

-The South Dakota breach notification legislation, if passed, would apply to all companies/firms doing business in South Dakota, although companies/firms in compliance with federal legislation that have breach reporting requirements would be ruled to be in compliance with the necessary requirements.
+The South Dakota breach notification legislation, if passed, would apply to all companies/firms doing business in South Dakota, although companies/firms in compliance with federal legislation that has breach reporting requirements would be ruled to be in compliance with the state law.